anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 ## 2.7 Framework Requirements

 The NFVI Conformance framework deals with the process of testing NFVI in below three areas:
-* Compliance: The NFVI needs to comply to Anuket RA1/RA2.
+* Compliance: The NFVI needs to comply to Anuket CNTT RA1/RA2.
 * Validation: Validation deals with the ability of NFVI to respond to Cloud APIs and interfaces.
 * Performance: Performance deals with running tests on NFVI depending on the NFVI profile and collecting KPIs.